Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Marketplaces

 The cool thing about marketplaces like Etsy, Amazon, or eBay is that they already have a large customer base.
-You can list your streetwear items on their platforms for just a small fee, instead of paying a subscription each month (as is the case for ecommerce platforms).
-This makes them a good option for small businesses and start-ups.
+You can list your streetwear items on their platforms for a small fee instead of paying a monthly subscription (as is the case for ecommerce platforms).
+This makes them a good option for small brands and start-ups.

 The coolest feature for both ecommerce platforms and marketplaces is that you can integrate them directly into your print-on-demand partner’s platform.
 Learn more about each integration here.